Placeholder-Software/Dissonance/docs/Basics/Quick-Start-UNet-LLAPI.md

 ### Configuring the port

 By default, the Dissonance server will listen on (and the client will try to connect to) port `5589`.
-To change this port, set the `Config.Port` property on the `UNetCommsNetwork` *before* initializing the client or server.
+To change this port, set the `Port` property on the `UNetCommsNetwork` *before* initializing the client or server.
 This will need to be done on both clients and the server.

 ```
 var dissonanceNetwork = GetComponent<UNetCommsNetwork>();
-dissonanceNetwork.Config.Port = 1234;
+dissonanceNetwork.Port = 1234;
 dissonanceNetwork.InitializeAsServer();
 ```